elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 ##### Finding

-The `find` method allows to find one or many documents in the storage and returns them as deserialized Ruby objects:
+The `find` method allows you to find one or many documents in the storage and returns them as deserialized Ruby objects:

 ```ruby
 repository.save Note.new(id: 2, title: 'Fast White Dog')